vk17-starlord/Crafter_Online_Design_Platform/README.md

 This project focuses 🎯 on 4 major parts

-1 Learn - Its important to  learn a thing throughly and grasp the basics of the things . we will ensure that you will geta good overview of ui ux designing in general .
+1 Learn - Its important to  learn a thing throughly and grasp the basics of the things . we will ensure that you will get a good overview of ui ux designing in general .

 2 Apply - We Make Sure You Apply the things you learn so we will be providing you with some mini projects to boost you confidence(as in web projects for now)..